 Why this case file?
-The number of children going into care in England and Wales is higher than at any point since the 1980s.
+The number of children in care is at record levels.
 Are parents getting more dangerous and neglectful?
 Or is the state less confident in some families’ ability to parent – or in its own ability to help them?
-This is the story of everyday family separation in the UK and the US.
+Are we separating too many children from their parents?

 Editor and partner at Tortoise, Polly is leading this case file.
 Previously a reporter at the Guardian, she wrote about education, social affairs and politics before moving into editing.
 More recently, she edited HuffPost in the UK.